The number of GPIOs on the Arduino can sometimes feel a bit limited.

 INTA | Interrupt output for Port A. Can be configured as active-high, active-low or open-drain |

 The IC has three address configuration pins.
-You can connect up to 8 ICs onto the I2C line of the Arduino UNO.
+You can connect up to 8 IO modules onto the I2C line of the Arduino UNO.
+Just make sure each module has its unique address configured.

 The below table has the information about all the 8 I2C addresses you can create using 3 address lines.